wp-plugins/external-video-for-everybody/readme.txt

 The [Miro Video Converter](http://www.mirovideoconverter.com/) is a handy free and opensource utility for this purpose.

-You might also be interested in trying a [shell script](http://kevinwiliarty.com/dokuwiki/doku.php/open/vfe_bash_script) I use to convert videos for myself.
+You might also be interested in trying a [shell script](https://github.com/kwiliarty/vfe-sh) I use to convert videos for myself.
 The shell script depends on your having certain command-line tools installed on your computer: ffmpeg, ffmpeg2theora, qtfaststart.py

 == Screenshots ==

-1. options-page.png
+1. External Video for Everybody options page
+2. Drop shadow and gradient background for posterless videos in FireFox 4

 == Upgrade Notice ==

-= 0.9.2 =
+= 1.0 =
 Now includes an optional built-in style sheet that is especially useful for FireFox 4 if you do not use poster images.